 The idea that learning is a journey is not new.
 Nor is it revolutionary to draw on metaphors of travel to describe a learning process.
 John Dewey, in his How We Think, describes the “forked road situation” as the seat of critical, reflective thought.
 Dewey notes that when we come to a forked road, we have a choice to make.
 And we often inform our choice by attempting to investigate our options.
 You might stroll down each direction a bit before you choose your path.
 You might climb a tree and try your best to see what lies ahead in each of your options.
 In the end though, you can’t know exactly what to expect — and so the journey begins with a choice and a critical awareness that you carry on your journey.

-This is all to say that this course is a journey — specifically, a roadtrip (more on that here) — with lots of roads to choose from.
+This is all to say that this course is a journey — specifically, a road trip — with lots of roads to choose from.
 Our course syllabus and schedule are the “maps” that we’ll use as a way of getting up in the trees that Dewey describes — for a better view of what roads/options are out there for us!
 At the same time, we’ll make the road by walking, completing planned (mapped) activities and creating others together.

 Map 1: Syllabus